THE WILSON CHRISTMAS CACTUS

 Mom Mom & Pop Pop Wilson were Farmers

-No one had lived in since Pop Pop Wilson passed away in 1977, and the house had been left sitting quietly ever since.
+No one had lived in the house since Pop Pop Wilson passed away in 1977, and the house had been sitting quietly ever since.

 The Wilson Farm House in Delaware